-9.7.
+- 9.7.
 Room and Furniture Alterations: All University-supplied furnishings must remain in students' rooms, suites, and apartments unless their relocation is approved by the Department of Community Living.
+Please refer to Permitted and Prohibited Items for additional information on prohibited items.
 Additional furniture must meet all fire codes and be approved by the Department of Community Living before being allowed into the residence halls.
 Any student seeking reasonable physical alterations to their room or furniture must request permission from the Department of Community Living.
-Community Living may consult with the Health Center, Disabilities Services and Support, or the Department of Facilities Management before permission is granted.
+Community Living may consult with the Health Center, Disabilities Services and Support, or the Department of Facilities Management before permission is granted. - 9.8.

-9.8.
 Distribution of Postings: If a student or campus organization wishes to distribute fliers, posters, etc., in the residence halls, the materials must be delivered to the Department of Community Living for distribution by staff (see Section 6.2.).
 Students may not post on behalf of non-Brandeis advertisers; off-campus individuals and entities seeking to advertise to the Brandeis community must have sponsorship by a University department.
-Contact the Department of Community Living for information about the posting policy for residential spaces.
+Contact the Department of Community Living for information about the posting policy for residential spaces. - 9.9.

-9.9.
 Storage: The University does not provide additional storage space or facilities outside of a student's residence hall room (with the exception of limited storage space for international students).
-See Department of Community Living staff and/or your Area Coordinator for information on these policies.

-9.10.
-Visitors and Guests: Visitors and guests are permitted in the residence halls, provided that consideration is given to the rights of all licensees.
-Should a roommate, suite mate, or apartment mate have an objection to any guest's proposed visit to a multiple-occupancy assignment, those objections must first be mediated before the guest may be welcomed.
-Any student whose guest remains within the residence hall for more than three consecutive days must notify the Area Coordinator responsible for that area.
-Permission to host guests may be curtailed during sensitive community periods, such as Orientation and exams.
-Public spaces are reserved for use by all residents, and therefore may not be used to accommodate overnight guests.
-Residents assume responsibility for the actions of their guests, and hosts may be found responsible for their guests' behavior (see Section 2.7.).
-Guests must be escorted by their host at all times.
-Note: While the COVID-19 policies are in effect, only Brandeis community members will be allowed within the residence halls.
+See Department of Community Living staff and/or your Area Coordinator for information on these policies. - 9.10.
+Visitors: Visitors and any person other than those assigned to reside in a specific living space are permitted in the residence halls, provided that consideration is given to the rights of all licensees.
+Should a roommate, suite mate, or apartment mate have an objection to any person's proposed visit to a multiple-occupancy assignment, those objections must first be mediated before the person may be welcomed.
+Any student whose visitor, or invited person remains within the residence hall for more than three consecutive days must notify the Area Coordinator responsible for that area.
+Permission to host visitors may be curtailed during sensitive community periods, such as Orientation and exams.
+Public spaces are reserved for use by all residents, and therefore may not be used to accommodate overnight visitors.
+Residents assume responsibility for the actions of their visitors, and hosts may be found responsible for their visitors' behavior (see Section 2.7.).
+Visitors must be escorted by their host at all times. - 9.11.

-9.11.
 Noise: Quiet Hours are established for in and around all residence halls.
 During the school week (Sunday night through Friday morning), Quiet Hours begin at 11 p.m. and conclude at 8: a.m.
 On weekends, Quiet Hours are as follows: 1-10 a.m.
 Saturday, and 1-10 a.m.
 Sunday.